Gu-ZT/xaero-map-addition/README.md

 ❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/plusls/xaero-map-addition/actions) to check if the problem still exists.

-♻️Note: Minecraft 1.20 requires the use of a third-party port [Malilib](https://github.com/Nyan-Work/malilib/releases/tag/1.20).

 ## Deps

 + Oh My Minecraft Client